II Corps (South Korea)

-The II Corps (nicknamed "Double Dragons") is a corps of the Republic of Korea Army and it was first activited during the Korean War.
+The II Corps (nicknamed "Double Dragons") is a corps of the Republic of Korea Army and it was first activated during the Korean War.

 History

 The II Corps was created on July 24, 1950, just before the Battle of Pusan Perimeter, consisting of the 1st Infantry Division and the 6th Infantry Division.
 During the Battle of the Pusan Perimeter (July–September, 1950), its headquarters was at Hamch’ang.

 Currently, its headquarters is located in Chuncheon.

 Korean War

 Liberation of South Korea

 Lieutenant General Walton Walker of the US Army ordered that ROK Army units, scattered by the North Korean invasion, be organized into two corps.
-Thus the II Corps was born July 24, 1950 to defend the Pusan Perimeter.
+Thus the II Corps was born July 24, 1950, to defend the Pusan Perimeter.

 Invading North Korea

 On October 10, 1950, the II Corps advanced north of the 38th parallel through central North Korea.
 They were operating in support of the ROK I Corps which was under the command of General Walker.
 After encountering minimal resistance, the corps veered northwest.